data-provider/website/docs/motivation.md

 - Unify the interfaces of different data origins, in order to isolate the pieces about the knwoledge from where are the data being retrieved.
 - Provide simple methods to handle loading and error states.

-I hope that, __if this library does not result useful, at least this principles do, because this is the really important part of the project, more than the code itself.__
+I hope that, __if this library does not result useful, at least these principles do, because this is the really important part of the project, more than the code itself.__